 • National Council on Disability (NCD) Best Practices Prescription Drug Labeling

-Several states have also adopted laws regarding accessible prescription labels, while others have legislation pending:
+Several states have also adopted laws regarding accessible prescription labels: